Rich Kids: Career

-Rich Kids were formed in 1977 by bass player Glen Matlock after he left Sex Pistols.
+Rich Kids were formed in 1977 by bass player Glen Matlock after he left the Sex Pistols.
 An early line-up consisted of keyboardist and guitar player Bill Smyth, Rusty Egan on drums, Steve New on lead guitar, and The Clash's Mick Jones, who acted as a session live player.
-Glaswegian Midge Ure, whose band Slik had split up and reformed as the punk sounding PVC2, moved to London and joined Rich Kids.
+Midge Ure, whose band Slik had split up and reformed as the punk sounding PVC2, moved to London and joined Rich Kids.
 Smyth left the group followed by Jones, who continued with The Clash.

 Rich Kids recorded their first set of radio sessions on 1 October 1977 for the 7 November broadcast of BBC Radio 1, hosted by DJ John Peel.
 Following on 13 January 1978, they were ranked at #24 on 4 February UK Charts with their first self-titled single "Rich Kids".
 This caught more attention from the BBC, who invited them to perform on Top of the Pops and several more sets for the short-lived live music TV series Revolver hosted by Peter Cook.

 On 22 March, they recorded a further session for John Peel's 3 April broadcast.
 Another single, "Marching Men" was released on 19 May as means to promote the release of their album produced by Mick Ronson.
 Despite taping a video promo for Donnie Sutherland and After Dark, the song did not chart.
 At their Lyceum show in spring 1978, Ronson played guitar and Ian McLagan (ex-Faces) played keyboards.
 Several of the band's performances were featured in the 1980 film D.O.A..

 Matlock and New later played with Sid Vicious in the band Vicious White Kids, which only played one concert.